 The first sales meeting with a client is like going on a first date with someone that you would like to form a lasting relationship with.

-“They finally they are agreeing to meet with me!”
+“They are finally agreeing to meet with me!”
 Your own personal bias tells you that this can only be a good thing.

 You are imagining what it would be like to be managing “X” as a customer, without considering other agendas and factors at play.

 Even when a prospect is looking to buy and wants to meet, there are risks that you should be aware of.

 When clients have agendas other than considering your product

 - They already decided to purchase from another supplier, however as part of their procurement process, they need a competing bid.
 Your meeting is already doomed!
 You are their “cheap date”, because they only need to invest 45 mins of their time for you to invest potentially days in a proposal that will end up in the scrap heap.